shelleywong/CINS465-Course-Materials/assignment6.md

 * Please email me a pdf (from your csuchico email) that contains all the above details as different sections.
 * You should have `CINS465 Proposal` as the subject for the email.
-* If you submit your proposal early (at least 48 hours before it is due), I can review your proposal and give you feedback if you are missing anything -- you will not lose any points if you make the necessary revisions before the due date.
+* If you submit your proposal early (at least 1 week to 48 hours before it is due), I can review your proposal and give you feedback if you are missing anything -- you will not lose any points if you make the necessary revisions before the due date.
 * If there are any issues with your proposal after the due date, you will lose points but still receive partial credit.
 * The normal late assignment policy applies to the Project Proposal.
 If you do not submit your project proposal by the late assignment deadline, you should still submit your project proposal so it can be approved and you can complete your final project.